course-dprep/the-length-effect/README.md

 > Feel free to delete this text.

-# The influence of movie duration on audience raitings, contralling for release year
+# Title of your Project

-*Describe the purpose of this project* test123
+*Describe the purpose of this project*

-testing with terminal
+bla bla bla

 The influence of movie duration on audience raitings, contralling for release year